typotheque/text-shaping/docs/1-Unicode.md

 > FIGURE: characters <क ् ष> → conjoined क्ष

-Note when a vowel killer character is used for conjoining consonants, the graphic role of being a conjoiner is the major rationale, while the phonetic role of being a vowel killer don’t necessarily make sense.
+Note when a vowel killer character is used for conjoining consonants, the graphic role of being a conjoiner is the major rationale, while the phonetic role of being a vowel killer do not necessarily make sense.

 > FIGURE: atypical aksharas that do not conform to a typical akshara structure, or where a vowel killer does not make sense phonetically: र्ऋ · অ্যা (c.f., ক্যা) · ಉ್ೞ (c.f., ಕ್ೞು).